How to Secure a Spot in Gmail Primary Inbox

 Segment Your Audience

-Email segmentation is a core concept in email marketing.
-It helps deliver more targeted content to different groups in your audience.
+An email segmentation strategy is essential in email marketing.
+It helps with targeted email marketing to focus on different groups in your audience.
 This way, your emails will receive higher engagement, and they’ll be much less likely to end up in the Promotions tab.

 You can divide our subscribers based on different criteria, including:

-- Behavior.
-Purchase history, what they click on, and what they open.
+- Behavioral segmentation: Purchase history, what they click on, and what they open.

 Data collection is key in segmentation.
 You can gather and analyze data through analytics, surveys, heat maps, and other tools.
 Then, segment your subscribers based on your collected data and tailor your content accordingly.